Accelerate examination for Canadian patent applications related to COVID-19 relief

 - You have a new or existing patent application for an invention that supports the health-related response to COVID-19

-- You qualify as a small entity which is a university or a business employing 50 or fewer employees (see Manual of Patent Office Practice (MOPOP) chapter 10.02.01)
+- You qualify as a small entity which is a business employing 50 or fewer employees or a university (see Manual of Patent Office Practice (MOPOP) chapter 10.02.01)

 CIPO will accelerate examination of patent applications for COVID-19 related products where the claimed invention is currently or has been subject to a Health Canada approval process including but not limited to: